DaleOrders/AWS-Study-Notes/README.md

 ![picture 142](images/dd4c7718c0bd7a891cbbe9c4e325d990fb41e1074d5c1703ed152378005f56ec.png)

-- If you delete a logical resource from a template
-- ... by default, the physical resource is deleted
+- If you delete a logical resource from a template, by default, the physical resource is also deleted
 - This can cause data loss
-- With deletion policy, you can define on each resource
-- ...
-Delete (Default), Retain or (if supported) Snapshot
+- With deletion policy, you can define on each resource: Delete (Default), Retain or (if supported) Snapshot
-- EBS volume, ElastiCache, Neptune, RDS, Redshift
+- EBS volume, ElastiCache, Neptune, RDS, Redshift offer Snapshots
-- Snapshots continue on past Stack lifetime - you have to clean up ($$)
+- Snapshots continue on past Stack lifetime - you have to clean up (otherwise you are paying for snapshot storage)
 - **ONLY APPLIES TO DELETE...
 NOT REPLACE**

 ### CloudFormation Stack Roles